 - Smart cities management (remote parking, street lights and waste monitoring);

 - Smart home and buildings (remote monitoring of central heating, air conditioning, ventilation systems, alarm systems, etc.)

 - Environment (tracking of air, water, and land pollution, etc.) and other use cases.

-According to the Ericsson study, 25% of 114 service providers have already rolled out both technologies (LTE-M and NB-IoT), forecasted to account for by 2025.
+According to the Ericsson study, 25% of 114 service providers have already rolled out both technologies (LTE-M and NB-IoT), forecasted to account for 52% of all cellular IoT connections by 2025.

-In the next four years, 5G-enabled IoT connections will grow by (from over 500 million in 2020 to a staggering 8 billion in 2024).
+In the next four years, 5G-enabled IoT connections will grow by 1,400% (from over 500 million in 2020 to a staggering 8 billion in 2024).
 5G IoT will be one of the leading telecom industry trends this and the following years allowing Communications Service Providers (CSPs) to finally monetize their IoT connectivity programs.
-Another research showed that telcos could only receive from implemented IoT initiatives.
+Another research showed that telcos could only receive 2% of their total revenue from implemented IoT initiatives.
 The problem with IoT connectivity monetization is high competition in the market and a pool of connectivity solutions available for much lower prices.